Year 3 - Mr P Longthorne

 - Swimming is on Monday morning, so make sure your child comes to school with their swimming costume (swimsuit for girls, trunks or lycra shorts, not long shorts for boys), hat and towel.
 Remember, if your child wears earrings, they are not allowed to swim with them in, so we advise you to take them out before coming to school.
 Hats are on sale at the office.

-- PE is on Friday afternoon so make sure your child comes to school with their PE kit - T-shirt and shorts, trainers, sweatshirt or hoodie and jogging bottoms for outdoor sessions.
+- PE is on Tuesday morning so make sure your child comes to school with their PE kit - T-shirt and shorts, trainers, sweatshirt or hoodie and jogging bottoms for outdoor sessions.
 No football shirts, please.

 - Celebration assembly is on a Friday afternoon - Children who have impressed the adults in class will be chosen as our star pupil of the week and will receive a certificate of achievement.
 All mums, dads, grandparents or carers are welcome to come along any week.

-Literacy – We will be reading “Jemmy Button” by Jennifer Uman and Valerio Vivaldi this half term.
+Literacy – We will be reading “I Was A Rat” by Phillip Pulman this half term.

-We will be looking at a range of writing including narratives, letter writing and poetry and writing arguments.
+We will be looking at a range of writing including writing reports including writing in role and persuasive writing.

 Children will have regular opportunities to have a go at writing their own.

-We will be learning how sentences are structured and having plenty of practice in our writing, helps develop writing further.
+We will be learning how sentences are structured and having plenty of practice using conjunctions, especially ones that express time, place and cause and effect.

 The adults in class are working hard to make sure that the children in our class have a happy and successful year.
 If you wish to discuss anything concerning your child, please call in and see us at the beginning or end of the school day when we are usually available, or make an appointment at the office.